mikemcbride/website/posts/thoughts-on-vue-3/index.md

 excerpt: Vue 3 is out of beta, and I've tried it out on a few projects.
 Here are some early thoughts.
 ---

 I've been a big fan of Vue for a number of years now.
 Our organization at work was updating our tech stack when AngularJS went to version 2.0 and became Angular and was a complete rewrite.
 I'm sure I'm not alone in that experience.
-We evaluated a number of frameworks and landed on Vue because of it's familiarity in coming from AngularJS and it's ease of adoption.
+We evaluated a number of frameworks and landed on Vue because of its familiarity in coming from AngularJS and its ease of adoption.
 Vue has incredible documentation and the learning curve was not very steep.
 This was ideal when trying to onboard 300+ developers with varying levels of skill to a new framework.
 Overall the switch was largely successful.

-That was over 5 years ago, and in that time I've invested a ton of time becoming a go-to person within our company for all things Vue related.
+That was nearly 5 years ago, and in that time I've invested a ton of time becoming a go-to person within our company for all things Vue related.
 So when Vue 3 went into beta and eventually out of beta, I started playing around with it on some side projects to get a feel for what it's like.
 Here are some thoughts about that.

 _NB: As you read this, please keep in mind that I have not used Vue 3 on any large-scale project.
 It's all been smaller stuff, so while I have been able to get a general feel for what it's like to work with, building a large app is significantly different than the type of stuff I'm doing with these side projects._